 Einhorn Barbarito Frost & Botwinick has been part of the Denville and Morris County communities for over 60 years, and we sincerely value the dedication of so many organizations that serve the communities in which we and our clients live and work.
 As a firm, we support many organizations focused on causes we hold near and dear to our hearts, including those listed on this page.

-Co-managing partner Pat Barbarito was born and raised in Paterson, NJ, and as such, she truly appreciates the impact of Eva’s Village on the Paterson community.
-Eva’s Village is a faith-based, nonprofit, comprehensive social services organization providing care and support to people who are struggling with poverty, hunger, homelessness, and addiction.
-The organization provides a recovery-oriented community of supportive services which include food, shelter, addiction and mental health treatment, childcare, job training, medical and dental care, and housing.
-For more information, please visit https://evasvillage.networkforgood.com/.
+|Eva’s Village is a faith-based, nonprofit, comprehensive social services organization providing care and support to people who are struggling with poverty, hunger, homelessness, and addiction.
+Based in Paterson, NJ, the organization provides a recovery-oriented community of supportive services that include food, shelter, addiction and mental health treatment, childcare, job training, medical and dental care, and housing.
+Einhorn Barbarito’s co-managing partner Patricia M. Barbarito, who was born and raised in Paterson, NJ, appreciates the impact Eva’s Village has on the Paterson community and is on the Board of Directors to raise awareness of and support fundraisers for the organization.
+For more information, please visit https://evasvillage.org/.

 |A Court Appointed Special Advocate (CASA) is a community volunteer who stands up and speaks out to help abused and neglected children.
 Einhorn Barbarito’s matrimonial and family law practice group supports the national and local CASA organizations’ commitment to protect the best interests of children who have been removed from their homes or are under court supervision due to abuse, neglect, or abandonment.
 To learn more about the CASA program of Morris and Sussex Counties and its fundraising events, please visit https://www.casamsc.org/.